dolph/cv/README.md

 - LinkedIn: [Profile](https://www.linkedin.com/in/dolphmathews/)
 - GitHub: [github.com/dolph](https://github.com/dolph/)

+## IBM (2017 &mdash; present)

+At [IBM](https://www.ibm.com/), I worked on a team responsible for developing and managing technical content on [developer.ibm.com](https://developer.ibm.com/) such as tutorials, articles, and code patterns covering topics such as IBM Watson and IBM Cloud.
+A code pattern is a open source example demonstrating how developers can leverage specific IBM services in their own projects, and are presented by developer advocates in labs, workshops, and presentations.

+Several of my accomplishments with IBM Developer focus on allowing a small team of developer advocates to scalably build, deliver, and maintain thousands of pieces of technical content spread across hundreds of git repositories, primarily by building automation and tests.
+For example:

+* identifying and updating all the broken and outdated links,
+* automating the conversion of a legacy documentation format (XML to Markdown),
+* updating branding of IBM products and services, and
+* writing Selenium tests to exercise previously-untested workflows in the IBM Cloud console.

+I was also entrusted to serve as an admin of IBM's open source presence on GitHub, [github.com/IBM](https://github.com/ibm/), managing the creation of open source projects and the integration with 3rd party services.

 ## Rackspace (2011 &mdash; 2017)

 At [Rackspace](https://www.rackspace.com/), I worked as an open source [Python](https://www.python.org/) developer, on a globally distributed team, in the [OpenStack](https://www.openstack.org/) community.
 I was rapidly promoted to **Software Engineer V**, and then advanced to **Principal Engineer** in November 2014.